physiopy/physiopy-community-guidelines/docs/source/process_phys.md

 ### Cardiac Pulsation

 * **Principal Component Analysis (PCA)**
-    * <ins>About</ins>: Defining multiple spatially uncorrelated nuisance regressors based on the principal component analysis (PCA) decomposition of voxels where no BOLD fMRI signals of neuronal origin are expected to originate (e.g., WM and CSF).
+    * <ins>About</ins>: Defining multiple spatially uncorrelated nuisance regressors based on the principal component analysis (PCA) decomposition of voxels where no BOLD fMRI signals of neuronal origin are expected to originate (e.g., white matter (WM) and cerebrospinal fluid (CSF)).
 The widely-used CompCor approach (Behzadi et al., 2007; Muschelli et al., 2014) defines multiple nuisance regressors from the principal components (PCs) of voxels within WM and CSF in the ventricles.
     * <ins>Cons</ins>: An important question for debate is how many principal components (PCs) must be considered in the model.
 * **Independent Component Analysis (ICA)**
     * <ins>About</ins>: Once the ICA is computed, the basis of these denoising approaches is to first distinguish between independent components (IC) arising from neuronal-related BOLD signal and ICs related to noise sources, and then remove the latter before reconstructing the dataset (Beckmann, 2012, McKeown et al., 2003).
     * <ins>Cons</ins>: Manual classification of ICs is very time consuming, difficult to reproduce and requires expertise (Kelly Jr. et al., 2010).
-Automatic classification does help, however, it could mis-classify components and again, it is difficult to discern the number of components you need.
+Automatic classification does help, however, it could misclassify components and again, it is difficult to discern the number of components you need.
 * **Global Signal Regression (GSR)**
     * <ins>About</ins>: Removes the average fMRI signal across all the voxels in the brain under the assumption that the global signal mainly represents all the processes that confound the BOLD fMRI signals, including all instrumental, motion-related and physiological fluctuations.
     * <ins>Cons</ins>: Use of GSR has always been debated since the global signal also includes neuronal-related BOLD fluctuations.

 ### Respiration: Ventilation
-Respiratory effects may also be accounted for by using image-based data-driven methods, by extracting CSF and white matter time courses as regressors of no interest or by decomposing the data using PCA or ICA to find respiration-related components.
+Respiratory effects may also be accounted for by using image-based data-driven methods, by extracting CSF and WM time courses as regressors of no interest or by decomposing the data using PCA or ICA to find respiration-related components.
 More recently, machine learning and deep learning models are also being applied to infer respiratory information based on fMRI spatiotemporal patterns (Bayrak et al., 2020; Addeh et al., 2023).